ArunRamachandran/github-explore/README.md

 Implemented LazyLoading for loading images and external files and this has drastically reduced the page load time.
 The same can be experienced while scrolling down through the application.

+Included pagination by providing a 'load more' action button at the end of every search results, which will eventually pull next set of results by passing a dynamic page number to the api.

 Browser navigator properties are utilised to display the browser culture.

 Application is responsive and UI has designed to get a seamless experience in all major device break points.